AviatrixSystems/Docs/HowTos/tgw_plan.rst

 .. tip::

   Your Controller may not have the latest IAM policies to execute TGW peering, go to Accounts -> Access Accounts.
-Click the 3 dot skewer for the account where TGW is deployed and click Update policy.
+Select the account where TGW is deployed and click `Update Policy`.
 Do so for the all TGW accounts if you wish to TGW build inter region peering.